mernst/uwisdom/ContinuousIntegration.md

    (source: <https://circleci.com/docs/using-linuxvm/#available-linuxvm-resource-classes>)
    It may require payment in the future.
 You specify a VM image rather than a Docker image.

-Travis-CI:  "The default one is ‘medium’, which is ... usually ...
-2vCPU and around 4 or 8 GB of RAM".
-The Checker Framework tests do not run in 4GB of memory.

-Grant CircleCI access to your organization at:
+Grant CircleCI access to your GitHub organization at:
 <https://github.com/settings/connections/applications/78a2ba87f071c28e65bb>